Oury Amos Cherki: Views

-Rav Cherki places a particular emphasis on the meaning of Zionism and the establishment of the state of Israel.
+Cherki places emphasis on the establishment of the state of Israel.
 He asserts that the birth of modern political Zionism signified the "beginning of the redemption" (atchalta d'geulah), whose climax was the Balfour Declaration, and the founding of the State of Israel signified the final act in the process of redemption.
-Thus, from the perspective of Jewish law, the Jews are, today, already in the "period of the Messiah".
+He believes that from the perspective of Jewish law, Jews are in the "period of the Messiah".